 What comes to mind when you think about Afghanistan?
 War?
 Terrorism?
 Osama Bin Laden?
-The Mother Of All Bombs?
+The Taliban?
+Poppy fields?
+The Burqa?

-Sure, much of Afghanistan is still dangerous — but there’s also incredible beauty, hospitality and kindness in the country that doesn’t get reported on.
+While much of Afghanistan is still dangerous — there’s also incredible beauty, hospitality and kindness that doesn’t get reported on there.

 It’s far too easy to vilify or write-off an entire nation when you don’t have to look those people in the eyes.
-People with the same hopes and dreams as you — to survive, find happiness and provide for their families.
+People with the same hopes and dreams as you — to simply survive, find happiness and provide for their families.

-I was able to experience the positive side of Afghanistan and its wonderful people, up close and personal, during my trip there last summer.
+I was able to experience the positive side of Afghanistan and its wonderful people, up close and personal, during my trip in the summer of 2016 as an American tourist.
 It’s since become my most memorable travel adventure to date.

-Here are some of my favorite photos of people & landscapes from my 100-mile backpacking trip into Afghanistan’s remote and mountainous Wakhan Corridor.
+Here are some of my favorite photos of people & landscapes from my 100-mile backpacking trip into Afghanistan’s remote and mountainous Wakhan Corridor in Badakhshan Province.

 Witness the “other” side of Afghanistan that you don’t see in the news.